 NAICS Sector 54

-The distinguishing feature of the Professional, Scientific and Technical Services subsector is the fact that most of the industries grouped in it have production processes that almost exclusively depend on worker skills.
+The unique feature of the Professional, Scientific and Technical Services subsector is the fact that most of the industries grouped in it have production processes that are almost solely reliant on worker skills.
 In most of these industries, equipment and materials are not of major importance.
 Thus, the establishments classified in this subsector sell expertise.
 Much of the expertise requires degrees, though not in every case.

-Some industries have close ties to the goods sector, with construction, manufacturing and mining among their most important clients.
-However, clients also include governments and other industries in the service sector.
-Others have a more broadly based clientele, which includes businesses and households.
+Some industries in this group have close ties to the goods sector, with construction, manufacturing and mining being among their most important clients.
+However, their clients also include governments and other industries in the service sector.
+Others have a more broadly based clientele, including both businesses and households as their customers.

-Several establishments within the Professional, Scientific and Technical Services subsector (NAICS 541) experienced worker increases during 2015.
-The following industry groups within the subsector had increased worker levels from 2014 to 2015:
+Several establishments within the Professional, Scientific and Technical Services industry subsector (NAICS 541) experienced worker increases during 2016.
+The following industry groups all had increased worker levels from 2015 to 2016:

 - Accounting, Tax Preparation, Bookkeeping and Payroll Services (NAICS 5412)